daredtech/Sprint-Challenge-Applied-JavaScript-v2/README.md

 The event is something that can happen to the HTML element.

 3. What is an event listener?
+It is a method that monitors the activity and looks for the event that matches the specified description.

 4. Why would we convert a NodeList into an Array?